 Harry specializes in divorce, financial remedies and provision under Schedule 1.
 His cases regularly involve ‘big’ and ‘very big’ money (including with assets up to £3bn).

 He represents individuals, trusts and companies and has advised on overseas divorces including in Jersey, Guernsey, Cayman, Gibraltar, Hong Kong and Isle of Man.
 He is instructed to advise on pre-nuptial agreements including with international dimensions.
-Harry has been an expert witness on English law in foreign proceedings (Gibraltar, BVI, Scotland and Venezuela).
+Harry has been an expert witness on English law in foreign proceedings.

-Harry Oliver is one of only three ‘star individuals’ at the junior bar in Chambers and Partners Directory.
-He is also one of only 3 specialist divorce and matrimonial finance practitioners ranked in the inaugural ‘Chambers 100’ Bar list of the top 100 junior barristers working in any area of the law in England and Wales.
+- One of only 3 specialist divorce and matrimonial finance practitioners ranked in the ‘Chambers 100’ Bar list of the top 100 junior barristers working in any area of the law in England and Wales.
 That commendation reads:

 ‘No stranger to big money matrimonial finance cases, Harry Oliver regularly handles matters generally involving assets between £10 million and £100 million.
 He was junior counsel in one of the largest cases ever when he acted for Del Monte Chief Vivian Imerman in his divorce from the sister of Robbie and Vincent Tchenguiz.
 Total assets in the case amounted to more than £300 million.
 Just as well then that Oliver is ‘a master of paperwork and figures,’ who has ‘a keen tactical brain.’
 When he is instructed ‘clients feel that they are being represented by the very best counsel.’